Who Wants to Be a Millionaire (American game show): Million Dollar Tournament of Ten

 The first qualifier to correctly answer a million-dollar question would become the tournament leader and would keep the lead as long as none of the qualifiers seeded ahead of him/her answered their question correctly.
-The tournament continued in this manner until November 20, and the contestant holding the tournament leader position at the conclusion was declared the winner and won the million-dollar prize.
+The last contestant to answer their question correctly at the conclusion of the two-week tournament would be declared the winner and take the million dollar prize.

-On the third day of the tournament (November 11), the eighth-seeded contestant, Sam Murray took his turn and faced this question with a time limit of 3:23 (45 seconds + 2:38 banked time).
+On the third day of the tournament (November 11), the eighth-seeded contestant, Sam Murray, took his turn and faced this question with a time limit of 3:23 (45 seconds + 2:38 banked time).

-Murray, who was the final contestant to earn a spot in the tournament by virtue of his $50,000 win the week before it began on November 6, was the only qualifier to attempt a million-dollar question.
+Murray, who was the final contestant to earn a spot in the tournament by virtue of his $50,000 win the week before it began on November 6, was the first qualifier to attempt the million-dollar question.
 His correct answer gave Murray the tournament lead, and he continued to hold it as the next six qualifiers each passed on attempting their million-dollar questions.

-On November 20, the top-seeded Shamsid-Deen faced her million-dollar question with a time of 4:36 (45 seconds + 3:51 banked time).
+On November 20, the top seeded contestant, Jehan Shamsid-Deen, took her turn.
+Having won $250,000 in her appearance on October 9 and 10, she went into the final question with a clock of 4:36 (45 seconds + 3:51 banked time).
 She was asked what type of geographical feature the Blorenge was, with one of the answer choices being a mountain in Wales.
-Shamsid-Deen believed that particular answer was correct, and indeed it was.
-However, she was not sure enough of the answer to potentially risk losing $225,000 of her previous earnings on the question, and she ultimately decided to keep her initial $250,000 prize and not attempt it, as time expires.
-Murray, therefore, won the tournament and became the third millionaire in the history of the syndicated series; he also proved to be the last, as there were no further million-dollar winners before the program was cancelled in 2019.
+Shamsid-Deen believed that particular answer was correct.
+Although it would later be revealed that she would have been right, Shamsid-Deen did not feel confident enough to put $225,000 at stake; by virtue of this, Murray won the tournament.
+He was the third person to win the top prize on the syndicated series, as well as being the last millionaire prior to its 2019 cancellation; the million-dollar prize would not be awarded again until David Chang won $1 million on November 29, 2020.